kennyotesile/kennyotesile/README.md

 Hi, I'm Kenny Otesile.
 My speciality is **Backend Engineering** using **Java** and the **Spring** framework.

-### My Java/Spring Expertise:
+### My Expertise:
-- Java 8+
+- Java SE 8+
-- APIs such as JDBC, Jackson, JWT etc.
+- Java APIs (IO, NIO, JDBC, JPA, etc.)
-- Spring Boot, Spring Web, Spring Data JDBC, etc.
+- Spring Frameworks (Spring Boot, Spring Web, Spring Data JDBC, etc.)

-### I Also Work With:
+- JavaScript (ES 6+)
+- JavaScript Libraries
-- MySQL, and PostgreSQL
+- MySQL, PostgreSQL
-- Git
-- HTML, CSS, ES 6+
+- HTML, CSS

-- Frontend libraries
-- Other dev and productivity tools
+I earned a **B.Eng.** in **Electrical/Electronics Engineering** in **2021.**

 I have played with PHP, C, C++, C#, VB and visual design.
-I plan to check out CSS preprocessors, frontend frameworks, other backend frameworks, mobile/desktop/others, programming languages such as Python and Go, other database systems, and other dev tools.
+I plan to check out JavaScript framewoks, Web APIs, CSS preprocessors, other programming languages such as Python and Go, and other database systems.

-I earned a **B.Eng.** in **Electrical/Electronics Engineering** in **2021.**

 ### My Philosophy:
 - I believe in being able to work with any tool that best gets the job done, rather than being attached to any single tool.
 - I believe in results.
 The goal of learning should be knowing; of knowing, doing; and of doing, results.
 I believe in substance over excitement.
-- I believe in excellence by continually improving your work and paying attention to detail.
+- I believe in excellence by continually improving your work and paying attention to details.

 ### Contact:
 Email: kennyotesile@gmail.com

-⚡ Fun fact about me: Smart, and a fast learner, I believe there's nothing in software engineering, tech and the world at large beyond my ability to achieve.
+⚡ Fun fact about me: Smart and a fast learner, I believe there's nothing in software engineering, tech and the world at large beyond my ability to achieve.